Recovering the time-dependent transmission rate from infection data via solution of an inverse ODE problem: Abstract

 \section{Abstract}

-\underline{Background.} The transmission rate of many acute infectious diseases varies significantly in time, but the underlying mechanisms are usually uncertain.
-They may include seasonal changes in the environment, contact rate, immune system response, etc. The transmission rate has been thought impossible to measure directly.
-We present an algorithm to recover the time-dependent transmission rate directly from prevalence data, which makes no assumptions about the number of susceptibles, vital rates, etc.

-\underline{Methodology/Principal Findings.} The algorithm is derived from the complete and explicit solution of a mathematical inverse problem for SIR-type transmission models.
-We illustrate the algorithm with the historic (pre-vaccination) UK measles data.
-Fourier analysis of the recovered transmission rate yields robust spectral peaks with $1$- and $1/3$-year periods.
-Many modelers have assumed that measles transmission is entirely driven by school contacts and can be represented by a simple sinusoidal or Haar function with one-year period.
-Our algorithm also provides a new method to estimate the initial transmission rate via stabilizing the recovered transmission rate function.
+The transmission rate of many acute infectious diseases varies significantly in time, but the underlying mechanisms are usually uncertain.
+They may include seasonal changes in the environment, contact rate, immune system response, etc. The transmission rate has been thought difficult to measure directly.
+We present a new algorithm to compute the time-dependent transmission rate directly from prevalence data, which makes no assumptions about the number of susceptibles or vital rates.
+The algorithm follows our complete and explicit solution of a mathematical inverse problem for SIR-type transmission models.
+We prove that almost any infection profile can be perfectly fitted by an SIR model with variable transmission rate.
+This clearly shows a serious danger of over-fitting such transmission models.
+We illustrate the algorithm with historic UK measles data and our observations support the common belief that measles transmission was predominantly driven by school contacts.

-\underline{Conclusions/Significance.} The main objective of this work is to provide a new algorithm to recover the transmission rate function directly from infection data.
-Our algorithm also yields that almost any infection profile can be perfectly fitted by an SIR-type model with variable transmissibility.
-This clearly illustrates a serious danger of overfitting an SIR transmission model with time-dependent transmission rate.